 The term leísmo ("use of le") occurs largely in Spain and involves using the indirect object pronoun le instead of the masculine direct object pronoun lo, when the direct object refers to a male person.
-Please make sure that the use of "le" is grammatically correct when used instead of "lo".
+In Spanish for Mexico we will use lo.

-en-US target Spanish for Spain You will help him solve his problems Le ayudarás a resolver sus problemas
+en-US target es-MX target You will h elp him solve his problems Lo ayudarás a resolver sus problemas

-4.1.14 Punctuation
+4.1.13 Punctuation